RaspberryPiFoundation/scratch-curriculum/en-GB/dodgeball/index.md

 	![screenshot](images/dodge-resources.png)

 + Add the image 'background.png' as a new stage backdrop, or draw your own!
-If you're drawing your own level, just make sure that the poles and the floors are different colours, and that there's a door (or something similar) that your player has to reach.
+If you're drawing your own level, just make sure that the ladders and the floors are different colours, and that there's a door (or something similar) that your player has to reach.
 Here's how your project should look:

 	![screenshot](images/dodge-background.png)